awesomebitrix/bitrix__daily_funcs/README.md

-1C-Bitrix daily routine functions to help to developer
+1C-Bitrix daily functions to help to developer
 ---